What is Acetadote?

 Acetadote is an FDA approved injection used to treat acetaminophen overdose.

-Acetadote (acetylcysteine) injection will be used in an emergency room setting to prevent or lessen potential liver damage resulting from an overdose of acetaminophen, the leading cause of drug toxicity in the United States.
-According to the FDA, more than 56,000 emergency room visits and 100 deaths occur each year due to unintentional overdoses of acetaminophen, a common ingredient in many over-the-counter painkillers.
+Acetadote (acetylcysteine) is used in an emergency room setting to prevent or lessen potential liver damage resulting from an overdose of acetaminophen.
+Often an overdose of acetaminophen is unintentional, as it is a common ingredient in many over-the-counter painkillers.
 Acetadote, administered intravenously within 8 to 10 hours after ingestion of a potentially hepatotoxic quantity of acetaminophen, is indicated to prevent or lessen hepatic injury.

-Acetadote is the first injectable treatment for acetaminophen overdose available in the United States.
+Acetadote was the first FDA approved injection for the treatment of acetaminophen overdose available in the United States.

 For more information about Acetadote, including dosage and administration, adverse reactions, and use in specific populations, click here Acetadote Professional Medication Information.

 Fluimucil is a brand name for acetylcysteine sachets and tablets which may be used to clear phlegm and liquefy thick and viscous mucus secretions caused by respiratory conditions such as acute bronchitis, chronic bronchitis, cystic fibrosis, pneumonia, pulmonary emphysema, or bronchiectasis.
 It is a type of mucolytic.
 Fluimucil is available over the counter (without a prescription) in most countries that have it.
 Continue reading